-+ Building Trust and Improving Police Effectiveness: A Field Experiment in Urban Liberia
++ Can Community Policing Build Public Trust and Improve Police Effectiveness?
+Evidence from a Field Experiment in Urban Liberia

 Monrovia, Liberia is plagued by rampant crime.
 According to the 2015 Afrobarometer survey, 65 percent of the city’s residents reported that they or someone they knew was a victim of theft in the past year, while 35 percent reported that they or someone they knew was physically assaulted.
 These figures are considerably higher than those for urban, sub-Saharan Africa overall, and place Monrovia among sub-Saharan Africa's most crime-ridden places to live.
 This project aims to address a key factor believed to contribute urban Liberia's high rate of crime: the reluctance of citizens to cooperate with the police through activities such as crime reporting, information sharing, and evidence provision.
 In collaboration with the Liberian National Police, the project will test whether community policing can build confidence in the police, increase crime reporting, improve information sharing, and ultimately reduce the incidence of crime.

 + Establishing the Rule of Law in Weak and War-Torn States: Evidence from a Field Experiment with the Liberian National Police